okelet/minidlnaindicator/README.md

 - [Ubuntu 16.04 (Xenial Xerus)](http://www.ubuntu.com)
 - [Linux Mint 17.3 (Rosa)](https://www.linuxmint.com)
-- [Fedora 26](https://getfedora.org) (with `libappindicator-gtk3` package and [KStatusNotifierItem/AppIndicator Support](https://extensions.gnome.org/extension/615/appindicator-support/) Gnome Shell extension)
+- [Fedora 26](https://getfedora.org) (with the [KStatusNotifierItem/AppIndicator Support](https://extensions.gnome.org/extension/615/appindicator-support/) Gnome Shell extension)

 It should work with any operating system that supports Python 3.5+, AppIndicator and the required dependencies.
 If you have problems, please, open an issue.